mac-comp127-s24-alhashim/project-bryant_luna_liam/INSTRUCTIONS.md

 ![Sunflower](/upscaled/SUNFLOWER_UPSCALED.png)

 ## Defend Your Home From Zombies!
-Deploy your chosen plants strategically to fend off the waves of zombies advancing towards your home.
-Use a combination of offensive and defensive plants to protect your territory.
+Plant your chosen plants strategically to fend off the waves of zombies advancing towards your home.
+The peashooter shoots peas, the potatomine and cherrybomb create explosions, and the wallnut serves as a shield.
+Use a combination of offensive and defensive plants to protect your territory!
 - ![Peashooter](/upscaled/PEASHOOTER_UPSCALED.png) ![Wall-nut](/upscaled/WALLNUT_UPSCALED.png)
 - ![Potato Mine](/upscaled/POTATOMINE_UPSCALED.png) ![Cherry Bomb](/upscaled/CHERRYBOMB_UPSCALED.png)